rodvial/blog/_posts/2024-06-28-cybersecurity-good2know.md

 *   A business’s geographical location

 *   A business decision to adhere to a specific regulatory compliance

-To review common compliance regulations that different organizations need to adhere to, refer to [the reading about controls, frameworks, and compliance](https://www.coursera.org/learn/foundations-of-cybersecurity/supplement/xu4pr/controls-frameworks-and-compliance).

 The role of frameworks and controls in audits
 ---------------------------------------------